 Zachary Roberts is a doctoral candidate in the Department of English and Comparative Literature focusing in American literature.
 His dissertation explores the connections between 19th century American realist and naturalist fiction and the visual arts, particularly painting.
 His research and teaching interests include: 19th and 20th century American literature and literary history, realist fiction and theories of realism, poetics and aesthetics, art history and visual culture, literature and the environment, Henry James, American cultural criticism, and the folk arts and American literary nationalism.
 He currently teaches Literature Humanities in the Core Curriculum.

-Valerie Paley is the N-YHS Vice President, Chief Historian and Dean of Scholarly Programs; Director, Center for the Study of Women’s History, New-York Historical Society.
-Previously she was the founding editor of the New-York Journal of American History.
-A graduate of Vassar College, Paley received both an MA in American Studies and a Ph.D. in History from Columbia University.
+Valerie Paley is vice president, director of the Center for Women’s History, and chief historian at the New-York Historical Society.
+A graduate of Vassar College, she holds an MA in American Studies and a PhD in History from Columbia University.

 Todd Gitlin, an American writer, sociologist, communications scholar, novelist, poet, and not very private intellectual, is the author of sixteen books, including Media Unlimited: How the Torrent of Images and Sounds Overwhelms Our Lives; The Twilight of Common Dreams: Why America Is Wracked by Culture Wars; The Sixties: Years of Hope, Days of Rage; Inside Prime Time; The Whole World Is Watching: Mass Media in the Making and Unmaking of the New Left; Occupy Nation: The Roots, the Spirit, and the Promise of Occupy Wall Street; The Chosen Peoples: America, Israel, and the Ordeals of Divine Election (co-author); The Bulldozer and the Big Tent: Blind Republicans, Lame Democrats, and the Recovery of American Ideals; The Intellectuals and the Flag; Letters to a Young Activist; Uptown: Poor Whites in Chicago (co-author); three novels, Undying, Sacrifice and The Murder of Albert Einstein; and a book of poetry, Busy Being Born.
 These books have been translated into Japanese, Korean, Chinese, German, Italian, Portuguese, and Spanish.
 He also edited Watching Television and Campfires of the Resistance.